Who is this article for?

 - Windows: C:\ProgramData\PROServer\conf

 We strongly recommend that you perform the upgrade in a test Code42 environment before upgrading your production Code42 environment.

-If you recently upgraded to version 4.2.x from an earlier version, wait 24 hours after upgrading your authority server and all storage servers before upgrading to another version.
+If you recently upgraded to version 4.2.x from an earlier version, wait 24 hours after upgrading your master server and all storage servers before upgrading to another version.
 This waiting period ensures that all post-upgrade migration processes are complete before you start another upgrade.

 Step 1: Download upgrade and installation files

 Download the upgrade file for your server operating system:

 Step 2: Prepare your production environment

 - Sign in to your enterprise server's administration console.